 A teacher leads the interaction.
 As an expert, she gives information, or recommends a course of action.
 The teacher tries to help the client to achieve a skill (for example, how to change a diaper) or tries to persuade the client to do or avoid a particular action (for example, eat a healthy diet.)

 The counselor encourages the client to do most of the talking while the counselor listens.
 The counselor does not make a decision for the client, and most certainly, the counselor does not give advice.
 Sometimes, the client changes her mind on the course of action, and a counselor’s responsibility is to support and assist through this process.
 There are also things to avoid when counseling.

 The roles are very different between teaching and counseling.
 A teacher’s main job is to talk and instruct while a client listens.
-A counselor’s main job is to listen, and to guide and empower the client..
+A counselor’s main job is to listen, guide and empower the client..

-In short, differences between teaching and counseling focus on the words direction or facilitation.: Direction versus facilitation.
-Teaching focuses on giving direction; counseling focuses on facilitating decisions or next actions.
+In short, differences between teaching and counseling focus on the words direction or facilitation.
+Teaching focuses on giving directing an action; counseling focuses on facilitating decisions or next actions.